UBISOFT-1/vott2googlecloudml/README.md

 This Service Includes Python Modules, and Command Line Utlities along with a GUI, that helps fast track this into a fully featured Click and Go.
 It automatically uploads your images to a Google Cloud Storage Bucket that you can specify, whereby also converting the co-ordinates in the required Google Cloud Fashion.

 # Development Status

 Development is Underway and has begun at 2021-10-24 4:42 PM PST.

+## Supported Platforms [Planned]

+The Final Product is going to be tested rigourously on the following Platforms.

+- MacOS
+- Windows 11/10
+- Ubuntu WSL 2.0 and Other Linux Distro's
+- Universal Python Binary `(.py)`

+Multi-Platform Support will help developers in order to take advantage of the feature pack in the OS of their Choice.

+## Development Languages

+Currently in order to fast track the Project all development is going to be done in Python 3.
+Ensuring Easy to Read Code and Proper Comments and Documentation will be added as features are added to the Code.
+Merging Multiple Datasets is also one of the Ideas of the Project.

 # StackOverflow